 The practice had processes in place for effective working with other services.
 All referrals were received and sent by fax/post using a standard proforma or letter.
 Information relating to the patient's personal details, reason for referral and medical history was contained in the referral.
-Copies of all referrals received and sent were kept in the patient's dental care records We checked a sample of referrals received by practice and saw they were appropriately dealt with in the correct way.
-The practice had a logging system in place to monitor all referrals that are sent.
+Copies of all referrals received and sent were kept in the patient's dental care records We checked a sample of referrals received by the practice and saw they were appropriately dealt with in the correct way.